Commission Retail Sales: What To Do When Someone Steals Your Sale

 • Never cut in on a sale unless the other person allows it privately first.

-• Never mention whose sale it is or incentives in front of a customer, or both of you lose credit.
+• Never mention whose sale it is or incentives in front of a customer; otherwise, both of you will lose credit.

-Sometimes customers don’t want the original salesperson and will intentionally avoid them.
+Sometimes, customers don’t want the original salesperson and intentionally avoid them.
 Those customers are giving your business a second chance, so it is better to allow them to decide whether to speak to someone new or the original rather than a strict ups system.

 The best thing to say to a customer to keep your sale from the start is, “Good (time of day),” feel free to look around, and I’ll be right back.”
 Connect with them by looking into their eyes long enough to tell their eye color.